justin8ty/born2beroot/README.md

 Store VM in `~/VirtualBox VMs/`

-Obtain signature in sha1 format:
+Obtain signature in sha1 checksum format:

 `shasum Born2beRoot.vdi`

 ## Ports and Addresses

+A port is a virtual point where network connections start and end.

+An address is a unique identifier for devices on a network.

 ![alt text](<Screenshot 2024-07-23 221426.png>)